AY2324S1-CS2103T-T09-1/tp/docs/UserGuide.md

 * The order of the input does not matter. e.g. `link ev/NUS Career Fest c/Alice Black` and `link c/Alice Black ev/NUS Career Fest` are both valid commands and will perform the same task.
-* If there are invalid contacts in the input (e.g. non-existent contacts, contacts that are already linked to the specified event), the contacts entered before the first invalid contact will be linked while those after will not be linked. e.g. if `John Doe` is an invalid contact, `link ev/NUS Career Fest c/Alice Black
+* If there are invalid contacts in the input (e.g. non-existent contacts or contacts that are already linked to the specified event), the contacts entered before the first invalid contact will be linked while those after will not be linked. e.g. if `John Doe` is an invalid contact, `link ev/NUS Career Fest c/Alice Black